sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/rockskip.md

     holding iLock
 ```

-In this example you can see there's 1 repository and the symbols service has indexed 9% of all commits with an ETA of 36H from now.
-There's also a breakdown of tasks that are part of Rockskip's internal workings mostly for Sourcegraph engineers, so you can ignore that.
+In this example, you can see one repository being indexed.
+The symbols service has indexed 9% of all commits with an ETA of 36 hours.
+There's also a breakdown of tasks that are part of Rockskip's internal workings, which is mostly intended for Sourcegraph engineers, so you can ignore that.

 ## How does it work?